Nursing R.N.–B.S. Completion Program

 - College courses taken elsewhere and transferred to NYIT may meet general education requirements or pre-requisite course requirements.
 Students may transfer up to 70 approved credits.
 Additionally, students receive 27 credits for previous nursing education and their R.N. license.

 - Transfer credits will be evaluated at the transfer orientation session to ensure accurate course transfer and registration.
-Once the student is admitted to the nursing sequence, if the student is inactive for one semester or more, the student must reapply for admission to the R.N. to B.S.
+Once the student is admitted to the nursing sequence, if the student is inactive for one semester or more, the student must reapply for admission to the Nursing R.N.–B.S.
 Completion Program.

 Requirements for Applicants to NYIT as Nursing Majors

-- Active, unrestricted, unencumbered State License as a Registered Nurse (R.N.)
+- Active, unrestricted, unencumbered New York State License as a Registered Nurse (R.N.)

-- *Students awaiting their NCLEX-R.N. score who have not yet been awarded the Registered Professional Nurse License may be admitted conditionally, but must complete licensure as follows in order to progress in the program.
-Students must be licensed to practice as a R.N. in New York State by May 31 for those students admitted for the spring semester and by December 1 for those admitted for the fall semester.
+- *Students awaiting their NCLEX-RN score who have not yet been awarded the Registered Professional Nurse License may be admitted conditionally, but must complete licensure as follows in order to progress in the program.
+Students must be licensed to practice as an registered nurse in New York State by May 31 for those students admitted for the spring semester and by December 1 for those admitted for the fall semester.
 Students unable to document receiving a New York State R.N. license will not be permitted to continue in the nursing major and will have to step out of the program until licensure; however, students can continue to take required core courses.

 - Degree from an accredited Associate program.
 This program must be from a regionally accredited college or other qualified institution acceptable to the standards of NYIT.